-Have you ever looked at your friend and wondered why they hadn’t taken the necessary steps to do what they keep talking about: all talk and little action.
+Have you ever looked at your friend and wondered why they hadn’t taken the necessary steps to do what they kept talking about: all talk and little action?
 Excuses keep rolling their here mouths like running water.
 Why?
 Have they not found the “oomph” that will motivate them to take the necessary steps to change their lives live.
 We all know what we all need to do regarding success, but knowing and taking action are two different things.
-But sometimes, things get complicated when we need to figure out which way to turn and whether we should take the risk at all.
+But sometimes, things get complicated when we figure out which way to turn and whether we should take the risk.
 Have you found it yet?
 I am still contemplating what my oomph is.

 What is going to make you persevere in your life?
 The love you have for what you do.
 Your passion.
 Sometimes, I sit at home wondering where this “oomph” is.
 Do I block it?
 Did I miss its call?
 Should I wear bright colors, so It can spot me in a crowd because I don’t see this oomph anywhere?
 Did it slip in, in the night without me knowing?
 Did I fail?
 You might have these questions and a lot more.
 Henry Ford once said, “Failure is only the opportunity to begin again, this time more intelligently.”